-Ascites, described as the pathological accumulation of fluid (transudate or modified transudate) within the peritoneal cavity, indicates an imbalance between the production and resorption of intraperitoneal fluid [1].
-It is a manifestation of underlying disease and can develop due to cirrhosis, peritoneal infection, carcinomatosis, congestive heart failure, or a combination (mixed ascites), vital organs like the liver, kidneys, and heart are predominantly involved in the development of ascites [2].
+Ascites, defined as the pathological accumulation of fluid, either transudate or modified transudate, within the peritoneal cavity, indicates an imbalance between intraperitoneal fluid production and resorption (1).
+It is a clinical manifestation of various underlying disease which can include cirrhosis, peritoneal infection, carcinomatosis, congestive heart failure, or a combination (mixed ascites).
+The involved vital organs like the liver, kidneys, and heart play a central role in the development of ascites (2).
 Cases are more frequently seen in dogs between the ages of five and seven years; however, cases in dogs younger than five and older than seven years have also been reported.
-There is breed predisposition for development of ascites, with higher incidence in Pomeranians, Labradors, Boxers, Dobermans, and mongrel breeds [3].
+Additionally, certain breeds show predisposition for development of ascites, with higher incidence in Pomeranians, Labradors, Boxers, Dobermans, and mongrel breeds (3).
 Evaluation of a patient with ascites should include a directed history, a focused physical examination, and diagnostic paracentesis with ascitic fluid analysis.
-An abrupt change in the dietary regimen is considered as one of the predisposing factors for developing ascites [4].
-Imaging techniques such as ultrasound, radiography, and CT scans are beneficial in refining the diagnosis and determining the involvement of various organs [5,6].
-Abdominal ultrasound is a valuable diagnostic tool for assessing ascites, the echogenicity of various organs, and the nature of the fluid, whether transudate or exudate.
-Abdominal paracentesis can differentiate ascitic fluid types: clear straw-colored fluid indicates modified transudate associated with cardiac failure or liver cirrhosis, pink discoloration suggests a medical emergency with potential bacterial infection, reddish fluid indicates hemorrhage due to large vessel rupture, trauma, or coagulopathies, and greenish discoloration is due to bile seepage into the peritoneal cavity [2].
-Peritonitis is a typical sequel of ascites [7].
-The management of ascites includes repeated largevolume abdominocentesis, liver supplements, liver-safe antibiotics, and a focus on low-sodium diets, high quality proteins and diuretics.
-Although ascites cases have been described in the literature, this study aims to describe various diagnostic methods that are important for veterinary clinicians for precise disease diagnosis and appropriate treatment.
+An abrupt change in the dietary regimen is considered as one of the predisposing factors for developing ascites (4).
+Imaging techniques such as ultrasound, radiography, and CT scans are beneficial in refining the diagnosis and determining the involvement of various organs (5, 6).
+Abdominal ultrasound is a valuable diagnostic tool for assessing ascites, the echogenicity of various organs, and the nature of the fluid as transudate or exudate.
+Abdominal paracentesis can differentiate the ascitic fluid types: clear straw-colored fluid indicates modified transudate associated with cardiac failure or liver cirrhosis, pink discoloration suggests a medical emergency with potential bacterial infection, reddish fluid indicates hemorrhage due to large vessel rupture, trauma, or coagulopathies, and greenish discoloration is due to bile seepage into the peritoneal cavity (2).
+Peritonitis is a common complication of ascites (7).
+The management of ascites typically involves repeated large-volume abdominocentesis, liver supplements, liver-safe antibiotics, and a focus on low-sodium diets, high quality proteins and diuretics.
+Although ascites have been welldocumented, this study describe emphasizes various diagnostic methods that are important for veterinary clinicians for precise disease diagnosis and appropriate treatment.